thai-shriya/leetcode/leetcode_log.md

 - [2023-11-30] Solved: Find All The Lonely Nodes (java)
 - [2023-11-30] Solved: Search in a Binary Search Tree (java)
 - [2023-11-30] Solved: Increasing Order Search Tree (java)
+- [2023-12-01] Solved: Check If Two String Arrays are Equivalent (java)